ucrparlay/Influence-Maximization/README.md

 ### Requirements

+- Multi-processor linux machine (tested on CentOS 8 and MacOS 13)
-- gcc or clang with C++17 features support (Tested with gcc 12 and clang 14) on Linux machines.
+- gcc or clang with C++17 features support (tested with gcc 12 and clang 14)
+- python3 (used to run scripts)
 - We use <a href="https://github.com/cmuparlay/parlaylib">parlaylib</a> for fork-join parallelism and <a href="https://github.com/cmuparlay/PAM">PAM</a> for parallel BST.
 They are provided as submodules in our repository.

 ### Getting Started